Pard3sh/calculator_app/README.md

 ### Entry: 11/13/2025
 I am still learning tkinter and figuring out how to use it in an object oriented fashion.
-The application is currently a window that contains numerical buttons.
+The application is currently a window that contains numerical buttons and operator buttons, alongside an enter button.
 More coming soon.